SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Autosomal dominant congenital stationary night blindness

-At least four mutations in the RHO gene have been found to cause autosomal dominant congenital stationary night blindness, which is characterized by a loss of vision in low light that remains stable (stationary) over time.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the RHO gene can cause autosomal dominant congenital stationary night blindness, which is characterized by a loss of vision in low light that remains stable (stationary) over time.
 Unlike retinitis pigmentosa (described below), autosomal dominant congenital stationary night blindness does not affect daytime vision.
+Autosomal dominant means that a pathogenic variant in one copy of the RHO gene in each cell is sufficient to cause the disorder.

 More About This Health Condition